 CreatorIQ helps quickly and easily find the ideal creators for your brand through its expansive influencer databases.

-The platform integrates directly with the social platform APIs, and its algorithm is powered by AI and analyzes more than 1B social accounts.
+The platform integrates directly with the social platform APIs, and AI powers its algorithm and analyzes more than 1B social accounts.
 Further, the brands can also understand how many people view the content and make predictions of what the reach will look like.

 Some other features that the platform provides are: